Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 #### Solution for task 8 {initial-collapse-state="collapsed"}

-Here're the solutions for the concurrent and channels cases:
+Here are the solutions for the concurrent and channels cases:

 ```kotlin
 fun testConcurrent() = runBlockingTest {